theOGognf/toi/toi_server/README.md

 - An [OpenAI-compliant chat completions API][3]
 - A [vLLM reranking API][4]

-The server binary also has some native dependencies, so the Docker image is the easiest way to get started.
+The server binary also has some native dependencies, so the [Docker image][5] is the easiest way to get started.

 # Configuration